MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x50--page-fault-in-nonpaged-area.md

 In this case `fffff80240d322f9` is in the instruction pointer register, rip.

-Look at the STACK TEXT for clues on what was running when the failure occurred.
-If multiple dump files are available, compare information to look for common code that is in the stack.
-Use debugger commands such as use [**kb (Display Stack Backtrace)**](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) to investigate the faulting code.
+The `!pte` and `!pool` command may also be used to examine memory.

 Use `!memusage` and to examine the general state of the system memory.

-Use the `lm t n` to look at what was loaded in the memory.

 **Time Travel Trace**